torvalds/linux/Documentation/driver-api/cxl/platform/cdat.rst

 The SSLBIS contains information about the latency and bandwidth of a switch.

-The table is used by Linux to compute the performance coordinates of a CXL path from the device to the root port where a switch is part of the path.
+The table is used by GNU/Linux to compute the performance coordinates of a CXL path from the device to the root port where a switch is part of the path.

 Example ::